-To hedge the interest rate mismatch between the fixed-rate interest on the collateral and the floating-rate interest on the class A and the class B notes, the issuer entered into separate interest rate swap agreements for class A and class B notes.
-The issuer pays a fixed interest rate and receives daily compounded SONIA under the swap agreement plus spread.
-The swap agreements are in line with our current counterparty criteria.
+To hedge the interest rate mismatch between the fixed-rate interest on the collateral and the floating-rate interest on the class A and the class B notes, the issuer will enter into separate interest rate swap agreements for class A and class B notes.
+The issuer will pay a fixed interest rate and receives daily compounded SONIA under the swap agreement plus spread.
+We anticipate that the swap agreements at closing will likely be in line with our current counterparty criteria.

-The notional for each swap agreement is equal to the relevant class of notes' outstanding principal balance.
+The notional for each swap agreement will be equal to the relevant class of notes' outstanding principal balance.